Symplectic embeddings of four-dimensional polydisks into half integer ellipsoids: Introduction

-The proofs of our main results begin by assuming the existence of a nontrivial embedding and check the Hutchings criterion against some minimal generators, say $\Lambda' = e_{p,2}^{d_0}$ (which is minimal for $E(pc/2, c)$ by Example \ref{eg: minimal}).
+The proofs of our main results begin by assuming the existence of a nontrivial embedding and checking the Hutchings criterion against minimal generators of the form $\Lambda' = e_{p,2}^{d_0}$ (which are minimal for $E(pc/2, c)$, by Example \ref{eg: minimal}).
 As a result, we obtain a convex generator $\Lambda$ and the corresponding product decompositions of $\Lambda$ and $e_{p,2}^{d_0}$ into $n$ factors.
 Our plan is then to eliminate all possible factorizations of $\Lambda$ through the combinatorial conditions that Theorem \ref{thm: hu criterion} mandates and thus achieve a contradiction.
 In the process of elimination, we start by restricting possibilities of $\Lambda$ using the first condition of the Hutchings criterion, which unfolds into the three requirements of Definition \ref{defn: Jcurve}.
-The remaining possibilities for $\Lambda$ and their factorizations will then be eliminated using conditions (ii) and (iii).
+The remaining possibilities for $\Lambda$ and their factorizations will then be eliminated using the action inequaity (ii) and the $J$-holomorphic genus inequality (iii) in Definition \ref{defn: Jcurve}.

-\begin{remark} In Section \ref{bigsection3}, we provide abstract examples, Propositions \ref{prop: example1}-\ref{prop: example3}, to illustrate the limitations in using the Hutchings criterion to extend Theorem \ref{thm: NY1}.
-In the first two examples, we consider nontrivial symplectic embeddings of $P(a, 1)$ into $E(pc/2, c)$ for any $a>(2d_0-1)/d_0$ or $p< 4d_0-1$.
-In the last example, we generalize the half integer $b$ to $p/q$ for all $q > 3$ and consider the nontrivial embedding of $P(a, 1)$ into $E(bc, c)$ when $1 < a \le (2d_0-1)/d_0$.
-For each of these embeddings, we will show that when it satisfies $2a+p-\varepsilon <pc<2a+p$ for some $\varepsilon > 0$, there always exists a $\Lambda$ with factorizations that satisfy the three conditions of Theorem \ref{thm: hu criterion}, and thus no contradiction of any kind can be achieved in this way.
+\begin{remark} In Section \ref{bigsection3}, we provide abstract examples, Propositions \ref{prop: example1} - \ref{prop: example3}, to illustrate the limitations in using the Hutchings criterion when applied to a minimal generator of the form $e_{p,q}^{d_0}$ to extend Theorem \ref{thm: NY1}.
+Propositions \ref{prop: example1} - \ref{prop: example2} provide two abstract examples, relevant to the symplectic embedding problem of $P(a, 1)$ into $E(pc/2, c)$ for any $a>(2d_0-1)/d_0$ or $p< 4d_0-1$.
+In Propositions \ref{prop: example3}, we generalize the half integer $b$ to $p/q$ for all $q > 3$ and consider the embedding problem of $P(a, 1)$ into $E(bc, c)$ when $1 < a \le (2d_0-1)/d_0$.
+For each of these embedding problems, we show that, when $2a+p-\varepsilon <pc<2a+p$ is satisfied for some $\varepsilon > 0$, there always exists a convex generator $\Lambda$ with factorizations that satisfy the three conditions of Theorem \ref{thm: hu criterion}, and thus no contradiction of any kind can be achieved when taking $\Lambda' = e_{p,2}^{d_0}$. \end{remark}